 The video closes on the romantic parts of the day.
 When all is said and done, a wedding is about love.
 Your love for your future husband or wife.
 Through powerful music selections and cinematic editing techniques we have brought the biggest manliest men to their knees crying.
 Enjoy.

 Regan & Ryan were two wonderful people we had the fortune to meet last year.
 Regan was on the fence about getting a wedding video and Ryan needed convincing.
 Well, ultimately the decided to hire us and we’re so glad they did.
 The wedding was a cold, blustery day in October.
-Regan got ready at the Boardwalk Plaza Hotel on the boardwalk in Rehoboth Beach.
-Ryan got ready at his parents house.
-The ceremony was at All Saints Church just up the block and the reception was at the beautiful Salero restaurant atop the Henlopen Hotel.
+Regan got ready at the up the block and the reception was at the beautiful Salero restaurant atop the Henlopen Hotel.
 The fantastic Sam Ellis did the photography and the DJ was the absolutely amazing Alex Vaughan.

 Everyone had a great time and their wedding video shows just how much of a fun couple they were.